-The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Greater Huddersfield Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-Services were tailored to meet the needs of individual people and were delivered in a way to ensure flexibility, choice and continuity of care.
+The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.

-- A range of consultant led clinics were offered by the provider which offered direct access to secondary care services within a primary care location.
-Services included referral to urology, ear, nose & throat (ENT), orthopaedics and hand surgery. - The practice offered appointments on Thursday evening until 8pm for patients who could not attend during the usual working day.
-Patients could also access Saturday morning appointments and appointments on a Bank Holiday Monday. - A full family planning service was available including the fitting of coils and implants.
-A vasectomy service was available on a Saturday morning. - Surgery to ease the symptoms of carpel tunnel syndrome (a painful condition affecting the hands) was offered on a monthly basis. - Online services for appointment booking and prescriptions were available and promoted.
-The practice had introduced an online consultation service for non-urgent consultations that allowed adult patients to seek advice via a web form and where appropriate receive an email reply or telephone call back within one working day. - There were longer appointments available for patients with a learning disability or with complex needs. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Nurses had received enhanced training in wound care, allowing them to undertake complex dressings at the surgery which reduced the need for patients to attend secondary care services. - Same day appointments were available for children and those patients with medical problems that required same day consultation.

-- Nurse practitioners offered a telephone triage service for patients to direct them to most appropriate care. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and interpretation and translation services available.

-Access to the service
+- The practice offered appointments on Wednesday evening until 8.30pm for patients who could not attend during the usual working day.
+Patients could also access Saturday morning appointments and appointments on a Bank Holiday Monday at Oaklands Health Centre if required. - Online services for appointment booking and prescriptions were available and promoted by the provider. - An Anticoagulation clinic was offered at the practice to provide care both for patients of the surgery and also those across the district who needed regular blood tests and monitoring of their condition, which reduced the need to attend secondary care services at the local hospital. - A GP had a special interest and enhanced training in the care of patients with neurological conditions and was able to support them without the need to attend secondary care services at the local hospital. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Nurses had received enhanced training in wound care, allowing them to undertake complex dressings at the surgery and reduced the need for patients to attend secondary care services. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and interpretation and translation services available. - · Access to the service